Allicin

 What is the recommended dosage of Allicin?

-Does Allicin interact with medications?
+Does Allicin interact with any medications?